sivann/jobrunner/README.md

 * JOBRUNNER_HTTP_LISTEN_ADDRESS: bind to this address
 * JOBRUNNER_HTTP_LISTEN_PORT: and port

-## Environment available to the executed command:
+## Environment available to the executed command

 * JOBRUNNER_CMD: the CMD itself
 * JOBRUNNER_WORKER_ID: worker ID (1, 2, 3, etc) that handled the request